archernar/cuu/README.md

                                                    NOTE: for commands above, User will change password after first login.
-Password may be set in ~/.cuu.txt listaccesskeys           -a -u         Lists the users (-u) access keys) createaccesskey          -a -u         Creates an accesskey for the user (-u) deleteaccesskeys         -a -u         Deletes the users (-u) access keys) Policy Commands
+Password may be set in ~/.cuu.txt listaccesskeys           -a -u         Lists the users (-u) access keys) replaceaccesskeys        -a -u         Deletes all keys for user, Creates a single new key createaccesskey          -a -u         Creates an accesskey for the user (-u) deleteaccesskeys         -a -u         Deletes the users (-u) access keys) Policy Commands